 A woman calls me, obviously asks me where I come from.
-I engage the conversation with my usual "Saya orang Perancis" (I am French).
+I engage the conversation with my usual "Saya orang Perancis" (I'm French).
 Each time, the few words of Bahasa Indonesia that I manage to stumble relax the atmosphere and win me big smiles.

-There are two girls with her.
+There are two young girls with her.
 One of them speaks a little English.
-She refuses to appear on the picture, but gently explains the destination of all these pebbles they sort, tirelessly: they will be used for decoration.
-Ornaments for walls, gardens, aquariums ...
+She refuses to be in the picture, but kindly explains to me the destination of all these pebbles they are sorting, tirelessly: they will be used for decoration.
+Ornaments for low walls, gardens, aquariums...